ChristianTremblay/BAC0/doc/source/read.rst

 know what you are trying to read though and some technical specificities of BACnet.
 Let's have a simple look at how things work in BACnet.

-To read to a point, you need to create a request that will send some message to the network (directly to a controller (unicast) or at large (broadcast) with the object and property from the object you want to read from.
+To read a point, you need to create a request that will send a message to the network (directly to a controller (unicast) or at large (broadcast) with the object and property from the object you want to read from.
 The BACnet standard defines a lot of different objects.
 All objects provides some properties that we can read from.
 You can refer bacpypes source code (object.py) to get some examples.